 I’ve come up with a list of epilators that I think would be suitable for a man’s hair.
 Don’t be pushed away by designs.
 No matter how they look like, they still can get rid of some of that thick hair.
 You’ll find reviews for each gadget too!

 **Below, you'll find my more detailed reviews.
-However, you can also click above to see customer reviews on Amazon.
+But, you can also click above to see customer reviews on Amazon.

 Emjoi AP-18MS Emagine Epilator